 "Business and human endeavors are systems…we tend to focus on snapshots of isolated parts of the system.
 And wonder why our deepest problems never get solved." – as Peter M. Senge says.

 Especially in today's environment demands that both organizations and individuals perform at much higher levels than in the past.
 As a result, leaders must find new ways, stretch themselves and others to achieve challenging goals, and produce real change in often compressed periods.
 What worked in the past is no longer sufficient to address new challenges effectively.
 In this situation, the leader, the whole team, or the organization may experience difficulty and struggle.
 It will result in strained interpersonal relationships, job burnout, and decision-making. that can jeopardize the entire company.

 If the leaders don't realize it is not enough to concentrate on the problem, they need to develop a supporting system that may jeopardize the entire company.

 To whom does the leader can turn for help and feedback?
 People, teams, and organizations turn to a Coach to become the catalyst, accelerate change, and achieve positive results.

 What is the value that I find Coaching brings to people?

-And these areas can be focused on, managed with coaching engagement.
+And these areas can be addressed, focused on, managed with coaching engagement.
 I find this widespread of the range where Coaching can effectively bring change in someone's life is an excellent value of Coaching, too.